 The European Space Agency's Huygens Probe was a unique, advanced spacecraft and a crucial part of the overall Cassini mission to explore Saturn.
 The probe was about 9 feet wide (2.7 meters) and weighed roughly 700 pounds (318 kilograms).
-It was built like a shellfish: a hard shell protected it's delicate interior from high temperatures during the a 2.25 hour descent through the atmosphere of Saturn's giant moon Titan.
+It was built like a shellfish: a hard shell protected its delicate interior from high temperatures during the a two hour and 27 minute descent through the atmosphere of Saturn's giant moon Titan.

 The probe had two parts: the Entry Assembly Module and the Descent Module.
 The Entry Assembly Module carried the equipment to control Huygens after separation from Cassini, and a heat shield that acted as a brake and as thermal protection.
 The Descent Module contained the scientific instruments and three different parachutes that were deployed in sequence to control Huygens' descent to the surface of Titan.

 This probe landed on Titan on January 14, 2005.
 The Probe Support Equipment (PSE), which remained attached to the orbiting spacecraft.
 The support equipment included the electronics necessary to track the probe, recover the data gathered during its descent and process and deliver the data to the orbiter.
 The data was then transmitted or downlinked from the orbiter to Earth.
 The Huygens probe payload also consisted of six scientific instruments, each designed to perform a different function as the probe descended through Titan's murky atmosphere: